AdrianaBioinfo/perceval/README.md

 # 🌈Perceval

-This script allows you to predict the metabolic profile of a cell from a pre-processed film ([Perceval macro)](https://github.com/AdrianaBioinfo/perceval/tree/main/macro).
+This project was carried out as part of the "Met-Vision" paper.

+These scripts allow you to extract, interpret and classify functional metabolic information from live-cell imaging data with single-cell resolution.
+In the [macro folder](https://github.com/AdrianaBioinfo/perceval/tree/main/macro) you will find the macro for displaying the single-cell view and the individual cell crops.
+Individual crops are used as input to the python pipeline.

-The outputs are :
+The outputs of the pipeline are :
+- Pie chart representing the distribution of each metabolic class
 - Heatmaps of ATP:ADP ratio over time and associated markers (maximum 2)
 - Histograms of markers
-- Pie chart representing the distribution of each metabolic class
 - Tracks plot colored by cluster

-**Quick start** (run the whole analysis):
+**Quick start** (run the whole Python analysis):
 ```
-python main.py -path folder_path -markers ATPADP F480 CD86
+python main.py -path path_to_individual_crops_folder -markers ATPADP F480 MHCII
 ```

 ## 	:zero: Prerequisites